speeeee/strglg2/README.md

 # What influenced strglg?

 As mentioned before, strglg is influenced by point-free and concatenative languages.
 The syntax somewhat resembles FP.
 Factor, and other concatenative languages, are influences for how function composition works in strglg.
-Similarly, Haskell was also an influence because of how its own system of composition and point-free programming work.
+Similarly, Haskell was also an influence because of how its own system of composition, currying, and point-free programming work.

 To a lesser extent, LISP is also an influence.